riskfocus/kda-snapshot-automation/README.md

 <p align="center"><img src="https://github.com/riskfocus/rfs-kda-snapshot/blob/master/Images/105.png" /></p>

-## Reviewing Audit log in DynamoDb
+## Reviewing Audit log in DynamoDB

 Finally, we can explore the data in the DynamoDB table, which details the Lambda function activities for invoking the snapshot function.
 These activities are populated into a table.